- Search The Registry

 - Street Team Youth Programs

 Al Freeman Jr.

-Freeman appeared in the 1994 made-for-TV movie Assault at West Point and also played the role of Poppa in the film entitled Once Upon a Time ...
-When We Were Colored that debuted in 1995.
+Freeman appeared in the 1994 made-for-TV movie Assault at West Point and also played Poppa's role in the film Once Upon a Time ...
+When We Were Colored, which debuted in 1995.
 After that, Freeman was content to take an occasional foray into acting while devoting most of his time to his students at Howard.
-His Awards were Emmy Award nomination, 1970, for My Sweet Charlie; Emmy Award, best actor in a daytime drama, 1979, for One Life To Live; Russwurm Award; Golden Gate Award.
+His Awards were an Emmy Award nomination in 1970 for My Sweet Charlie; Emmy Award, best actor in a daytime drama in 1979 for One Life To Live; Russwurm Award; Golden Gate Award.
 His writings consisted of, A Fable (screenplay), MFR, 1971.
 Countdown at Kusini, a screenplay with Ossie Davis and others, Columbia, 1976.
 Al Freeman Jr. died on August 9, 2012.